-- 5.3 Many of the key delivery mechanisms identified relate to land-uses which are controlled to varying degrees by the planning system.
-According to the National Planning Policy Framework (NPPF), achieving sustainable development requires the planning system to pursue net gains across three interdependent and mutually supportive overarching objectives: economic, social and environmental.
-Adopted local plans, the county Minerals Local Plan and emerging district-level plans are also seeking to drive forward the delivery of sustainable development. - 5.4 GI has a clear role to play in this regard and closely reflects the principles of sustainable development identified in the NPPF.
-The delivery of GI should therefore be an important consideration when assessing the extent to which proposals for housing, employment, mineral working and infrastructure projects constitute sustainable development.
+- 5.3 Many of the key delivery mechanisms identified in this strategy relate to land-uses which are controlled to varying degrees by the planning system.
+According to the National Planning Policy Framework (NPPF), achieving sustainable development requires the planning system to secure net gains across three interdependent and mutually supportive overarching objectives: economic, social and environmental29.
+Adopted and emerging county and district local plans are also seeking to drive forward the delivery of sustainable development. - 5.4 GI has a clear role to play in this regard and closely reflects the principles of sustainable development identified in the NPPF.
+The delivery of environmental net gains through the provision of GI should therefore be an important consideration when assessing the extent to which proposals for housing, employment, mineral working and infrastructure projects constitute sustainable development.